Open Standards Board - members and biographies

-Prior to joining GDS, Daniel worked in the mobile industry where he was active in web standards for over a decade, having co-chaired the Mobile Web Best Practices working group and helped to create the W3C Mobile Web Initiative.
+Prior to joining GDS, Daniel worked in the mobile industry where he was active in web standards for over a decade.
+He co-chaired the W3C Mobile Web Best Practices working group and helped to create the W3C Mobile Web Initiative.
 He has co-founded industry groups and events such as Mobile Monday London and the Over the Air conference & hack day series and he is a speaker and writer on technology topics.
 Daniel is an immigrant to the United Kingdom, having moved from New York in 1999 as CTO for TheStreet.com in the UK.

 Prior to that, he worked with scientific, technical and medical publications, including the journal Nature, in the early days of the web to put them online.
 He holds a bachelor of science degree from Carnegie Mellon University in Cognitive Science.